Battle of Savo Island: Allied

 At 04:00 on 9 August, Patterson came alongside Canberra to assist the cruiser in fighting her fires.
 By 05:00, it appeared that the fires were almost under control, but Turner, who at this time intended to withdraw all Allied ships by 06:30, ordered the ship to be scuttled if she was not able to accompany the fleet.
 After the survivors were removed, the destroyers and sank Canberra, which took some 300 shells and five torpedoes.

 Later in the morning, Vandegrift advised Turner that he needed more supplies unloaded from the transports before they withdrew.
 Therefore, Turner postponed the withdrawal of his remaining ships until mid-afternoon.
 In the meantime, Astorias crew tried to save their sinking ship.
 Astorias fires eventually raged completely out of control, and the ship sank at 12:15.

 On the morning of 9 August, an Australian coastwatcher on Bougainville radioed a warning of a Japanese airstrike on the way from Rabaul.
 The Allied transport crews ceased unloading for a time but were puzzled when the airstrike did not materialize.
 Allied forces did not discover until after the war was over that this Japanese airstrike instead concentrated on Jarvis south of Guadalcanal, sinking her with all hands.
 The Allied transports and warships all departed the Guadalcanal area by nightfall on 9 August.
 During the naval surface battle of Savo Island, three U.S. heavy cruisers, (219 killed), (370 killed), and (322 killed), and one Australian heavy cruiser, (84 killed), were sunk or scuttled.
 The commanding officers of Canberra and Quincy were also killed in action.
-(Note: Jarvis was sunk by Japanese aircraft, and is not counted as a casualty of the Battle of Savo Island, even though it happened at the same time.) spent the next 6 months in drydock, returning to Guadalcanal in late January 1943 only to be promptly sunk in the campaign's last engagement off Rennell Island.
+(Note: Jarvis was sunk by Japanese aircraft, and is not counted as a casualty of the Battle of Savo Island, even though it happened at the same time.) spent the next several months undergoing repairs, returning to Guadalcanal only to be sunk in the engagement off Battle of Rennell Island on January 30, 1943.